nilnida/DSA210-Term-Project/README.md

 - P-Value = 6.727485891787589e-28
 - **Reject the null hypothesis**, proving that at least one group mean charge capacity is different than the others.

+The one-way ANOVA test determines whether the mean battery capacity differs significantly across multiple temperature bins.
+The very high F-statistic (93.62) and the extremely small p-value provide strong statistical evidence to reject the null hypothesis.
+This confirms that at least one of the temperature groups has a mean capacity that differs from the others.
+The result highlights that battery capacity is not uniformly distributed across temperature ranges, indicating that temperature plays a significant role in shaping how effectively the battery retains and delivers energy.
+This finding aligns with previous results and further supports the hypothesis that thermal conditions impact battery efficiency.

 ![image](https://github.com/user-attachments/assets/617644aa-e5fd-4df3-9902-6ee8c182de7c)

 ![image](https://github.com/user-attachments/assets/f1e80217-ddd7-4232-9d2f-8451a7a13618)

-When all the steps in this part are evaluated, it is obvious that in the lower temoeratures, the battery capacity is higher, while the temperature rises, the battery capacity starts to degrade resulting in a lower battery efficiency.
-Combined with the discharge duration tests, it is possible that there is a negative relation between battery temperature and battery efficiency, concluding the first part of the null hypothesis.
+When all the findings in this section are considered, it becomes clear that battery capacity is significantly higher at lower temperatures, while increasing temperatures lead to noticeable capacity degradation.
+This decline directly contributes to reduced battery efficiency.
+When combined with the earlier discharge duration results, the evidence points toward a consistent negative relationship between battery temperature and overall efficiency.
+These outcomes collectively support the first component of the null hypothesis:

 **Null Hypothesis (H₀)**: Temperature has a relation with the efficiency and remaining useful life of lithium-ion batteries.